Electronic Benefits Transfer System (EBT)

 The Arkansas EBT card contains the cardholder’s name and card number.
 All EBT cards in Arkansas are issued via the mail.
 Issuance of an EBT card is handled automatically when a NEW case is approved for benefits.

 In cases where there have been lapses in certification, the original card and PIN will be used with the new certification.
 The DHS caseworker should always ask an applicant if they still have their EBT card.
-If the applicant no longer has their EBT card and the demographic data remains the same as verified in the EBT system, the County Office should advise the applicant to call the EBT Help Desk at 800-997-9999 to order a replacement card.
-If the address or other demographic data is different, the County Office should email EBT Support and request a replacement card.
-The email must include the name and social security number of the recipient and the new address.
+If the applicant no longer has their EBT card and the demographic data remains the same as verified in the EBT system, the County Office should request a replacement EBT Card from the “EBT Card Replacement” screen in the ARIES system.
+The County Office should also advise the applicant that they may call the EBT Help Desk at 800-997-9999 to order a replacement card.
+If the address or other demographic data is different, the County Office should update the address and/or demographic data and request a replacement EBT Card from the “EBT Card Replacement” screen in the ARIES system.

 New or replacement cards are mailed by noon the next business day after the authorization file has been successfully transmitted.
 Arrival of the card should be within three to five business days.